AcquaNet/jd-ws-microservice/README.md

                         If you have multiple JDK’s installed it is not certain Maven will pick up the expected java and you could end up with unexpected results.
                         You can verify which JDK Maven uses by running mvn --version.

+ # Set up a configuration

 ## JD Generate Configuration Files Tool

 ![Configuration File Tool Image](images/IniTool.png "Configuration File Tool")